renebarto/baremetal/doc/tutorials/00-raspberry-pi.md

 ### config.txt {#TUTORIAL_00_RASPBERRY_PI_RASPBERRY_PI_STARTUP_CONFIGTXT}

-For 64 bit systems, the mimimal contents of config.txt are similar to:
+For 64 bit systems, the minimal contents of config.txt are similar to:

 ```text
 #